Portfolio Adjustments to Navigate Market Volatility

 About AEM

-Agnico Eagle Mines Limited is a Canada-based and led senior gold mining company.
+Agnico Eagle Mines Limited is a Canadian-based and led senior gold mining company.
 The Company has operating mines in Canada, Australia, Finland and Mexico.
 It has over 70% interest in Fingold Ventures Ltd. Its operations and development projects include LaRonde Complex, Canadian Malartic Complex, Goldex Complex, Detour Lake, Macassa, Meliadine, Meadowbank Complex, Fosterville, Pinos Altos, and Kittila.
 Its exploration projects include Hammond Reef, Hope Bay, Upper Beaver, San Nicolas, Wasamac.
-Its Canadian Malartic Complex is in northwestern Quebec which consist of the Canadian Malartic mines and the Odyssey mine.
+Its Canadian Malartic Complex is in northwestern Quebec which consists of the Canadian Malartic mines and the Odyssey mine.
 The Fosterville mine is a high-grade, low-cost underground gold mine, located approximately 20 kilometers (km) from the city of Bendigo.
 Its Kittila mine is located in the Lapland region of northern Finland, over 150 km north of the Arctic circle.
-Pinos Altos is located in the mountainous region of northern Mexico, 220 km of the city of Chihuahua.
+It also focuses on advancing the Ikkari project in the Central Lapland Greenstone Belt of Northern Finland.

 About the author